-I do indeed consider myself an educator; this is a conscious choice that I made about 20 years ago now, even though my earlier training was a Civil Engineer.
+I do indeed consider myself an educator; this is a conscious choice that I made about 20 years ago now, even though my earlier training was as a civil engineer.
 My main scholarly pursuit is to understand how education forms humans and influences our possibility to survive, to make a living and to develop as unique individuals.
-To me it is clear that education should be recognized as one of the most important developmental phases of humans.
-Unfortunately, what I see around me today is a world where the large majority of people is not really prepared to access the full spectrum of education available, gaps between the educated and uneducated are becoming larger, and worse still, even that education that can be accessed is not really able to deliver what it promises.
+To me, it is clear that education should be recognized as one of the most important developmental phases of humans.
+Unfortunately, what I see around me today is a world where the large majority of people are not really prepared to access the full spectrum of education available; gaps between the educated and uneducated are becoming larger; and worse still, even the education that can be accessed is not really able to deliver what it promises.
 There are huge challenges in education that need our urgent attention.

-Uganda has made some attempts to remedy this situation by mandating that the language of instruction in the first 3 years of primary school be in the region’s dominant local language; however, teachers are not equipped to teach in the local language, nor are there adequate teaching resources in the local languages.
+Uganda has made some attempts to remedy this situation by mandating that the language of instruction in the first three years of primary school should be in the region’s dominant local language.
+However, teachers are not equipped to teach in the local language, nor are there adequate teaching resources in these languages.
 To make things worse, some teachers are transferred to areas where they do not even speak the local language, making it impossible for them to teach in it.
 For these and other reasons, therefore, this policy has not been as successful as it could have been.

-I’ll share a final example from an experience during the recent COVID-19 lockdown, where I took on the task of teaching an 11-year old boy how to read – Mukisa had been in school for 6 years but had kept being held back because he could not read.
-The school materials available online, such as Jolly Phonics, mention things like picnics, ponies, or snow, and I have to explain to him what these words mean because he has obviously never experienced these things.
+I’ll share a final example from an experience during the recent COVID-19 lockdown, where I took on the task of teaching an 11-year old boy how to read – Mukisa had been in school for six years but had kept being held back because he could not read.
+The school materials available online, such as Jolly Phonics, mention things like picnics, ponies and snow, and I had to explain to him what these words mean because he has obviously never experienced these things.
 So not only the language but also the concepts are foreign, and these are the problems we encounter before we even speak of the acquisition of other skills like numeracy.
-This reality, therefore, means that measuring human development by the number of children enrolled in schools is a very poor measure of education.
+This reality, therefore, means that counting the number of children enrolled in schools is a very poor measure of education and human development.

-The word “potential” is very important and concerns me a lot.
-I will go back to Mukisa’s case: despite the fact that he has lagged behind in school, with targeted attention and correct instruction he has made tremendous progress; so, it was never that he did not have the potential, but that his potential could not be realised.
-I can’t help but wonder, in that case, how he would have ever fully realised his potential had he not met me.
+The word ‘potential’ is very important and concerns me a lot.
+I will go back to Mukisa’s case: despite the fact that he has lagged behind in school, with targeted attention and correct instruction he has made tremendous progress.
+So, it was never that he did not have the potential, but that his potential could not be realized.
+I can’t help but wonder, in that case, how he ever would have fully realized his potential had he not met me.
 I imagine him at age 18 – would I still be able to rescue the situation?
 Would the tactics I used at age 11 still work at age 18?
 Probably not!
-Which is why a one-size-fits all approach is not a viable approach to human development.
+Which is why ‘one-size-fits all’ is not a viable approach to human development.

-To make things even more complex: the idea of human capabilities is itself quite multi-dimensional, so that thinking about how to create the conditions in which everyone can fully realise their potential, at any age, becomes Mission Impossible.
-The central issue for me then becomes the following: how can every human being have the opportunity to become who they are, to take their place in the world after acquiring the skills necessary and utilising all the opportunities available to determine their own reality?
-Going further, moreover: even with institutions in place to create these enabling environments, do we have the capacity to reach the individual’s inner environment?
+To make things even more complex, the idea of human capabilities is itself quite multi-dimensional, so that thinking about how to create the conditions in which everyone can fully realize their potential, at any age, becomes Mission Impossible.
+The central issue for me then becomes the following: how can every human being have the opportunity to become who they are, and to take their place in the world after acquiring the necessary skills and utilizing all the opportunities available to determine their own reality?
+Moreover, even with institutions in place to create these enabling environments, do we have the capacity to reach an individual’s inner environment?

-Finally, overlying all this, is a layer beyond these parallel realities created by the formal and informal education systems.
-As an African, or as a woman, there are other beliefs that I hold that I have unconsciously absorbed from sources beyond my immediate environment.
-This comes through the media I consume, the books I read, and the people I talk to, which present me with their own view of who I am and what place I inhabit or should inhabitin the world, and therefore what is possible and what is not.
-Some of these ideas are so unconsciously taken in, that one is not even aware that they act based on the assumptions underlying this unquestioned social, economic and cultural hierarchy.
+Finally, overlying all this is a layer beyond these parallel realities created by the formal and informal education systems.
+As an African, or as a woman, there are other beliefs I hold that I have unconsciously absorbed from sources beyond my immediate environment.
+This comes through the media I consume, the books I read, and the people I talk to, which present me with their own view of who I am and what place I inhabit or should inhabit in the world, and therefore what is possible and what is not.
+Some of these ideas are so unconsciously taken in that one is not even aware of acting based on the assumptions underlying this unquestioned social, economic and cultural hierarchy.

-The way that we are perceived or represented as a group in comparisons to other groups in society also affects our inner self perception of being this or that way, able to do this or not do that, and ultimately the extent to which we can fulfil our true potential.
-So those three aspects are interlinked.
-The effects of our formal education, the education we get informally experiencing and interacting with our own localities and contexts, and finally the education we absorb about the way our societies, and ourselves as part of them, are perceived from the outside.
+The way that we are perceived or represented as a group in comparison to other groups in society also affects our inner self perception of being this or that way, able to do this or not do that, and ultimately the extent to which we can fulfil our true potential.
+So, the three aspects are interlinked: our formal education; the education we get informally experiencing and interacting with our own localities and contexts; and finally the education we absorb about the way our societies, and ourselves as part of them, are perceived from the outside.

 What are the major emerging challenges, problems and threats to human-centred development in the world today?

-The second challenge is how to measure this development (say we succeeded in conceptualising it), and then finally to chart a path to a more desired future.
-I find it really difficult to be able to conceive of the many potential development pathways that different people and different societies could take.
-This is especially difficult without an understanding of, or access to people’s internal environments, as well as their unique and changing contexts.
-Human development, to me, then appears only to be possible through activating people’s individual possibilities to self-determine – the future that someone else with their measures could dream for them is not necessarily desirable, even if it was attainable.
+The second challenge is how to measure this development (if we say we succeeded in conceptualizing it), and then finally to chart a path to a more desired future.
+I find it really difficult to conceive of the many potential development pathways that different people and different societies could take.
+This is especially difficult without an understanding of, or access to, people’s internal environments, as well as their unique and changing contexts.
+Human development, to me then, appears only to be possible through activating people’s individual possibilities for self-determination – the future that someone else with their own measures could dream for them is not necessarily desirable, even if it was attainable.

-This is in stark contrast to what we have seen in the entrenched idea of economic development taken on by our African leaders, with visible and grandiose infrastructure projects as the evidence, while neglecting the factors that would really lead to people’s self-determination.
-A lot of them think that they will bring development to their constituencies by building roads or hospitals.
-As important as these are, this will not bring up levels of human development, which in my view entail providing the possibilities for self-determination.
+This is in stark contrast to what we have seen in the entrenched idea of economic development taken on by our African leaders, with visible and grandiose infrastructure projects as evidence alongside a neglect of the factors that would really lead to people’s self-determination.
+A lot of these leaders think that they will bring development to their constituencies by building roads or hospitals.
+As important as these projects are, this will not bring up levels of human development, which in my view entails providing for self-determination.

 Young people are facing a very uncertain future.
 What are their key human development challenges?

-What I see around me are two, maybe even opposite, realities.
+What I see around me are two, possibly opposite, realities.
 On the one hand, education is becoming a source for disenchantment, because it no longer leads to the opportunities that it has traditionally promised.
-On the other hand, there is a quietly rising awareness about the lie we have been fed about the benefits of development, as it becomes apparent that this state produces as many problems as it purports to solve.
-These two realities simultaneously create the opportunity to have more control about our future and produces some first tentative signs of some taking bold steps in that direction.
+On the other hand, there is a quietly rising awareness about the lie we have been fed about the benefits of development, as it becomes apparent that it produces as many problems as it purports to solve.
+These two realities simultaneously create an opportunity to have more control about our future and produce some first tentative signs of some taking bold steps in that direction.

-Speaking to the first reality: there are many educated yet unemployed, and unemployable young people.
-The relevance and adequacy of education of the average Ugandan, for instance, has become so low that people have become dis-illusioned with education altogether.
+Speaking with reference to the first reality, there are many educated yet unemployed, and unemployable, young people.
+The relevance and adequacy of education for the average Ugandan, for instance, has become so low that people have become disillusioned with education altogether.
 At the other end of the spectrum is the uneducated youth.
-These feel that they are surrounded by a lot of urgent challenges, but they feel completely incapacitated to address them, since they have a deep belief that without education one can do nothing.
-And then in the midst of this educated–uneducated mix is also the reality that our economies are not able to provide the jobs to occupy all these restless youth.
+These individuals are aware that they are surrounded by a lot of urgent challenges, but they feel completely incapacitated to address them, since they have a deep belief that without education one can do nothing.
+And then in the midst of this educated–uneducated mix is also the reality that our economies are not able to provide jobs to occupy all the restless youth.

-Take for example the current race across the continent to prioritise education on information communication technologies (ICT) in secondary schools.
-These plans, however, do not consider provision of computers, or the proper training and equipment for teachers.
-So, children will be in a school for two- or three-years “learning” ICT but will in fact learn very little since they would not have the opportunity to experience a computer during those three years, or even soon thereafter.
-Why not, instead, use time and the sparse resources to provide education that is more connected to the challenges that young people will face in their region, for example the challenges of livelihoods, climate change impacts, or social issues.
+Take for example the current race across the continent to prioritize education on information communication technologies (ICT) in secondary schools.
+These plans do not consider provision of computers, or the proper training of and equipment for teachers.
+So, children will be in a school for two or three years ‘learning’ ICT but will in fact learn very little since they would not have any first-hand experience of a computer during those three years, or even soon after.
+Why not, instead, use the time and sparse resources to provide education that is more connected to the challenges that young people will face in their region; for example, the challenges of livelihoods, climate change impacts, or social issues.

-Why not create the opportunity for them to learn about challenges they could tackle, to identify specific problems and then obtain skills to solve them?
-If they are taught about ICT without the needed equipment, they would go back home empty handed, unable to take advantages of ICT and unable to solve pressing issues, such as access to energy or to clean water.
+Why not create an opportunity for these children to learn about challenges they could tackle, to identify specific problems and to then obtain skills to solve them?
+If they are taught about ICT without the needed equipment, they go back home empty-handed, unable to take advantage of ICT and unable to solve pressing issues, such as access to energy or clean water.
 They are educated but have no opportunities, which is waste on top of more waste; this is one reality in Africa.